Private Statistical Estimation of Many Quantiles: Uniform estimation of the quantile function

 The histogram density estimator is a well-known estimator of the density of a distribution of probability.
 Despite its simplicity, a correct choice of the bin size can even make it minimax optimal for the class of Lipschitz densities.

-Under differential privacy, this estimator was first adapted and studied by Wasserman and Zhou \citeyear{wasserman2010statistical}.
-It is studied both in terms of integrated squared errorand in Kolmogorov-Smirnov distance.
+Under differential privacy, this estimator was first adapted and studied by \cite{wasserman2010statistical}.
+It is studied both in terms of integrated squared error and in Kolmogorov-Smirnov distance.
 In the sequel, we need a control in infinite norm.
 We hence determine the histogram concentration properties for this metric.